I am going to let you in on a secret.

 Here’s a simple challenge that might help you to write simpler emails: type your next email out on your phone.
 That’ll put a lot of things into the right perspective.

 Don’t let me catch you writing a non-mobile friendly email – ever again.

 You know what impact (positive and negative) mobile friendly emails can have on your business.

 You also know how easy it is to make your emails mobile friendly.

 Bottom line: you’ve officially run out of excuses.

-Off working on my next mobile friendly email,
+Off to work on my next mobile friendly email,